 1 large handful unsalted slivered almonds

-1. Bring farro and water to a boil in a small-medium saucepan.
-As soon as it boils, reduce heat to low and continue to simmer for 25-30 minutes, until chewy.
+Bring farro and water to a boil in a small-medium saucepan.
+As soon as it boils, reduce heat to low and continue to simmer for 25-30 minutes, until tender and slightly chewy.
 Drain excess water, and set aside.
 If making ahead of time, you can cool the farro in the refrigerator (in an air-tight container) for up to 3 days.

-2. Set out 4 large dinner plates.
-On each one, create a mound of greens in the center using 2 large handfuls of mixed greens.
-Place a large scoop of farro on the side of each mound of greens, and continue to circle the greens with toppings, arranging 1/4 of the cucumber, radish, tomato, strawberry, watermelon, and microgreens on each plate.
+Set out 4 large dinner plates.
+On each one, place two large handfuls of greens in the center of the plate.
+Scoop on a large spoonful of farro alongside the greens on each plate, and continue to arrange toppings, using 1/4 of the cucumber, radish, tomato, strawberry, watermelon, and microgreens on each plate.

-3. Either crumble the goat cheese, or place 2-3 large slices on each mound of greens.
-Sprinkle the red onion, basil, and almonds over the greens and goat cheese.
+Either crumble the goat cheese, or place 2-3 large slices on each salad, and sprinkle the red onion, basil, and almonds over the top.
 Drizzle the apple cider vinegar, olive oil, optional additional dressing, and salt and pepper over the entire plate.
 Enjoy!

-NOTE: You can add a protein of choice here if you'd like.
-We've had this salad with blackened shrimp, grilled salmon, citrus-marinated tofu, and simply as-is.
-Feel free to experiment with your favorite protein!
+NOTE: You can add your favorite protein choice here if you'd like.
+We've enjoyed this salad with blackened shrimp, grilled salmon, citrus-marinated tofu, and simply as-is.
+Feel free to experiment with your own version!

 Farro is an ancient grain making a modern comeback.
 Although it is a form of wheat, which most people are avoiding these days, it is much less processed than most other wheat products and unlike most other wheat, it is typically enjoyed in its whole form.
 Just one serving (1/4 cup) contains 6g protein, 10% DV of iron, and 3g of fiber.